smiththay/Awesome-Blog/blog.md

 Im eager to learn more about CSS.
 I want to flex my creative side some more and being good at CSS will definitely help with that.
 In addition to CSS, I am excited, and nervous, to learn Javscript.

+#### Week Three- The One About JavaScript

+Back to the cliff of confusion.
+JavaScript has been very challenging.
+It is just vast and complex, and there is so much that you can do with the language.
+I can see how connecting JavaScript, HTML, and CSS are so fundamental in building websites and applications.
+By being proficient in all three can drastically change the user experience.

+So far this blog incorporates just some HTML but later on in the bootcamp, I hope to incorporate CSS and JavaScript to take this blog to another level.
+Stay tuned to find out.

+My thoughts on pseudo coding have completely 180'd.
+Pseudo coding can make a problem or project drastically easier.
+It takes more effort to create a good pseudo code than I initially thought.
+I will need to practice some more to really grasp pseudo coding for what it can do for my coding.